Three vie for KUSD School Board appointment after one candidate drops

-Three candidates will vie for appointment to the Kenosha Unified School District Board after the seat of current board member Eric Meadows was called upon by the district to be vacated due to a clerical error in the 2022 spring election.
+Three candidates will vie for appointment to the Kenosha Unified School District Board after the district vacates the seat of current board member Eric Meadows due to a clerical error in the 2022 spring election.

 People are also reading…

+In addition to his role as county board supervisor, where he serves as the chairman for the Legislative Committee, member of the Public Works Committee and Executive Committee, Thomas serves on the Kenosha County Racial Equity Ethnicity Commission.

-Thomas serves on Kenosha Unified's Planning & Facilities Citizens Committee.
-Thomas is a retired middle and high school athletics coach, and is a local business owner in Kenosha.
-He has lived in Kenosha, since 1995 and his children attended Southport Elementary School, Lincoln Middle School, Tremper High School, Christian Life School and Shoreland High School.
+Thomas serves on Kenosha Unified’s Planning & Facilities Citizens Committee. eE is a retired middle and high school athletics coach, and is a local business owner in Kenosha.
+He has lived in Kenosha since 1995 and his children attended Southport Elementary School, Lincoln Middle School, Tremper High School, Christian Life School and Shoreland High School.

 When asked what made him interested in submitting a letter of interest for appointment, Thomas declined to comment.